psevestre/openid-fapi/cds-spec-analysis/README.md

 #### ACCC Register

+*NOTE: The Register documentation is [under active change](https://cdr-register.github.io/) with weekly calls to discuss things to resolve.
+All members of Australian Banking Association and FinTech Australia are invited.*

+*For those familiar with UK Open Banking*: A Banking sector Holder is similar to ASPSP, a Recipient is similar to TPP

-The current proposed design of the Register is to provide a complete "data dump" of all participants to be loaded statically into participants auth packages.
+The current proposed design of the Register is to provide a complete "data dump" of all participants to be loaded statically into the participants auth packages.

 This is expected to be checked for validity based on a "cache refresh time" that is currently being debated but thought to be <4hrs.
+In addition it may be triggered by a ["forced refresh" API call](https://consumerdatastandardsaustralia.github.io/standards/#metadata-update) issued by the ACCC Register.

 The JWKS provided by the register is:

-* Intended to be a single text field containing a flattened JSON of the entire JWKS
+* Intended to be a JSON representation (via OpenAPI specification) of the intended JWKS to be statically loaded into both Holder and Recipient auth systems
-* Not intended to be signed or encrypted, ie. has no integrity protection beyond layer-3 TLS establishment
+* Not intended to be signed or encrypted, ie. has no integrity protection beyond layer-3 MTLS establishment from the ACCC certificate authority of which both Holder and Recipient are trust chain participants

 ### Non-Spec Compliant Changes